 In order to direct the alcoholic fermentation towards lactofermentation, the fruit ferment can be cultivated by adding a so-called starter.
 A starter culture consists of microorganisms capable of propagation, for example sourdough, whey, water kefir or kombucha.

-What also works very well is to increase the salt content to a maximum of 10%.
-I use this kind of fermentation to make small apricots or plums umeboshistyle.
+What also works very well is to increase the salinity and generate a brine by pressure.
+It is important to note that the salinity should reach a maximum of 10%.
+I use this type of fermentation to ferment plums, or small apricots umeboshi style.

 Fermentation takes place up to 10% salinity.
 If more salt is used, one would begin to speak of curing.
 Also tasty, but not the subject here.